-I selected the people who had a car only.
-This made it quite difficult.
-I received 65 responses, which is not a lot but quite reasonable.
-However, for the benefits of the thesis, I will try to get twice as many answers in the upcoming month.
-For this pre-thesis, it has already given me some interesting insights.
-Most of the respondents are male between the ages of 18 and 35, I will therefore try to have slightly older people to get more consistent results.
+The study sample consisted only of those who owned a car, making the process quite difficult.
+Sixty-five responses were received which reveals to be a limited but reasonable number.
+For the benefit of the thesis, efforts are currently underway to receive twice as many responses in the upcoming month.
+It has already provided some interesting insights.
+Most of the respondents are male between the ages of eighteen and thirty-five.
+Efforts to poll an older population to receive more consistent results are also currently underway.

-Concerning the qualitative study, I have meetings in September with digital managers in dealerships, CEOs of car dealership groups but also with digital marketing experts.
-I also have appointments with concession salespeople, in order to get a more field-based view.
-Finally, to also have a field vision on the other side (i.e. the online advisor side) I also have appointments with online advisors who are experts in the automotive industry.
+Meetings in September have been set up with digital managers in dealerships, CEOs of car dealerships, and digital marketing experts to ensure a well-rounded qualitative study is achieved.
+Appointments with car salespeople have also been arranged in order to get a more field-based view.
+Finally, to establish a field vision of online advisors, appointments with online advisors who are experts in the automotive industry have been set up.

-The qualitative study will be included in the thesis to enhance this thesis, as well as the additional answers from the quantitative study.
+The qualitative and quantitative studies will be included in this thesis to enhance its analytical rigor.

-Design of the data collection tool
+Design of the Data Collection Tool

-I initially tried on the first three questions to establish a profile of the person who would answer my questionnaire, asking about social questions, i.e. age, gender, and professional social category.
-It was important to know these criteria to determine whether, by age, gender, and especially by socio-professional category, perceptions were changing regarding their links with the automotive industry.
+The first three questions were initially posed to establish a profile of the person polled.
+These questions asked about age, gender, and one’s professional domain.
+It was important to know these criteria to determine whether perceptions regarding connections with the automotive industry were dependent on a particular age, gender, or socio-professional category.

 1st Question: What is your age group: